-Whether you have visited Jamaica or not, you will probably know that it has a dynamic and vibrant culture from its music, dance and food to its arts and crafts all derived from its rich heritage.
-This cultural diversity probably stems from the many different nationalities that have landed on the island’s shores over the past several centuries, many nationalities have arrived and settled in Jamaica, each bringing something to add to the mix.
+Whether you have visited Jamaica or not, you will probably know Jamaican culture unique and vibrant and is famous across the world.
+From Jamaican music, dance and food to its arts and crafts all derived from its rich heritage.
+This cultural diversity probably stems from the many different nationalities that have landed on the island’s shores.
+Over the past several centuries, many nationalities have arrived and settled in Jamaica, each bringing something to add to the mix.

 Located south of Cuba, Jamaica is divided into fourteen parishes and it is 4,244 square miles in area.
 In 1872, Kingston, with a quarter of the population, was made the capital.
-It is located on the South Eastern coast of the island and it is considered the cultural capital, and like many cities it is large and noisy.
-It is also quite modern compared to some of the other parts of Jamaica that still remain traditional, sleepy towns and villages where life moves at a different pace.
+It is located on the South Eastern coast of the island and it is considered the cultural capital.
+Like many cities Kingston is large and noisy.
+It is also quite modern compared to some of the other parts of Jamaica.
+Outside of Kingston Jamaica remains very traditional, with sleepy towns and villages where life moves at a different pace.

 Whether they are the descendants of the colonists or recent immigrants people of many different nationalities live and work together in Jamaica.
 Each culture has added something to the way Jamaicans live their lives.

 The Jamaican language is another way in which the blending of mixed cultures is illustrated.
 The language is a mixture of English, Spanish and African.
-Although Jamaica’s official language is English, many of its residents speak with their own linguistic style and this can be different from village to village.
-Most of the language comes from Spanish, African, English and Rastafarian.
+Jamaica’s official language is English.
+However many of its residents speak with their own linguistic style.
+This can be different from village to village.
+Most of the language comes from Spanish, African, English and Rastafarian words.
 For example, you might hear shoes called “zapatos,” – the Spanish word and people might use the African word “nyam,” meaning “eat.”
 Jamaican clothing is traditionally very beautiful and very bright.
 Colours are used to enhance and celebrate life, and are evident in Jamaican clothing.
 Traditional Jamaican clothing is made from Calico cloth.
 If you take a tour from Green Castle into Ocho Rios or Kingston, you will see this clothing in abundance.
 It truly is a beautiful sight.
 Another aspect that makes Jamaican culture unique is the Rastafarian clothing.
 Clothing is traditionally red, gold and green, after the colours in the Ethiopian flag.
 Clothing is always made from natural materials, due to the importance of this in Rastafarian beliefs.
 One thing you will see a lot of in Jamaica, whether it is on the beach, in a rum bar or hiking through traditional villages, are the Rastafarian hats.
 These are known as Tams and enclose the Rastafarian dreadlocks.

 Jamaican culture is also enriched by its flavoursome, spicy and unique food.
 Using the aromatic spices of the Caribbean the dishes are an unusual fusion of flavours in the world.
 Most popular on the menu is jerk, a spicy marinade that is added to meat, fish and chicken.
-However, it is the yams, bananas, plantains, and ackee (a fruit) are popular fruit and vegetables.
-You will also get to enjoy corn bread, salt fish and goat curry which make up some of the most traditional dishes although seafood, which is in plentiful supply is always popular cooked fresh or in a curry.
+However, yams, bananas, plantains, and ackee (a fruit) are popular fruit and vegetables.
+You will also get to enjoy corn bread, salt fish and goat curry which make up some of the most traditional dishes.
+Seafood, which is in plentiful supply is always popular and can be found cooked fresh or in a curry.

 Music, dance and crafts are a huge area of importance to Jamaicans.
 The Jamaicans love to express themselves through their music and to celebrate with dance.
-The most popular form of Jamaican music is reggae, which has a laid back sound that has become popular worldwide.
+The most popular form of Jamaican music is reggae.
+Reggae has a laid back sound that has become popular worldwide.
 Many reggae musicians have grown to international fame, including Bob Marley.
 Today Bob Marleys former home, is now known as the Bob Marley museum which you can visit on your tour to Jamaica.
 The popularity of reggae continues and has evolved into Dancehall, a variation of reggae.
 Jamaican dancing is unique and has changed over time from the styles of Europeans and Africans.

 Jamaica is also home to many artisans who make products out of local and natural materials by hand.
 These can be found at local craft fairs and stalls on the street.
-Spend a day shopping in the local markets to discover glazed pottery animals, straw hats made of palm leaves, embroidered linens and batik clothing, and shell jewellery or Rastafarian wood carvings that are usually made of red hard woods.
+Spend a day shopping in the local markets to discover glazed pottery animals, straw hats made of palm leaves, embroidered linens and batik clothing.
+You can also find delightful shell jewellery or Rastafarian wood carvings that are usually made of red hard woods.
 Jamaica culture unique across the world,